tmcgrath/cassandra-ingest/README.md

 Or, how about ingesting from a RDBMS to a Kerberized DataStax cluster?

-What about a one-time batch load of historical data vs stream future changes?
+What about a one-time batch load of historical data vs streaming changes?

-I know what some of you are thinking, no big deal, write and deploy some code.
-And maybe the code can use a framework like Apache Spark.
+I know what some of you are thinking, write and deploy some code.
+And maybe the code can utilize a framework like Apache Spark.
 That's what I would have thought a few years ago.
 But, it often turns out that's not as easy as you'd might expect.

 Don't get me wrong, writing code makes much sense for some folks.
 But for many others, writing and deploying custom code may require a significant time and resources.